 3. Make another list with biographies you want to read to your children, or have them read.
 Choose one to start with this week.

 Did you miss the other posts in the series?
-Sign up here and get the challenge delivered straight to your inbox each day!
+Visit here to read more!

 A special thank you to today’s sponsor the Etiquette Factory!